Skip to main content

 3. Query-specific rules are checked against the search query using their targeting condition.

 If multiple rules match the same search, all of their actions are applied.
 Boost and bury adjustments are additive, with a maximum combined magnitude of 50%.
+If multiple sort actions match, their sorting expressions are accumulated and applied together.

 Search preview